Senegal - Country Commercial Guide

 Due Diligence

-The U.S. Embassy Economic and Commercial Section offers services to assist U.S. companies in conducting due diligence on companies based in Senegal.
+The U.S. Economic and Commercial Section offers services to assist U.S. companies in conducting due diligence on companies based in Senegal.
 These services range from verification of the existence and reputation of a local company to a more sophisticated search through the fee-based International Company Profile (ICP) service.